-with an amount equal to half of the body weight.
-For patients with neurological impairments who may be at risk for aspiration when swallowing liquids, fluid intake may require constant monitoring.
-Other factors, such as medications that have dehydrating side effects, as discussed in Chapter 3, and dryness due to treatment with radiation therapy, will also impact one's ability to swallow.
+Dehydration is the state when there is not enough water in the body to maintain a healthy level of fluids in the body's tissues.
+Even in an otherwise healthy person, the lack of adequate water intake can lead to dehydration.
+Water is an essential element for all individuals as it replaces fluid losses from bowel movements, from urination, and also from general physical exercise.
+A general rule of thumb is to replace body fluids with 3 quarts of water per day.
+For patients with neurologic impairments who may be at risk for aspiration when swallowing liquids, fluid intake may require constant monitoring.
+Other factors such as medications that have dehydrating side effects, as discussed in Chapter 3, may impact one's ability to swallow.
 For example, when there is not enough natural saliva in the mouth, chewing becomes more difficult, food does not easily form a bolus, and particles may break apart and require multiple swallows.
-Payne et al reported that patients with dysphagia are at high risk for dehydration, which represents a common cause of morbidity and rehospitalization in this group.6 Patients with dysphagia should be evaluated frequently for signs of dehydration, and if present, further evaluation of other nutritional deficiencies may be warranted.
+Payne et al reported that patients with dysphagia are at high risk for dehydration, which represents a common cause of morbidity and rehospitalization in this group.
+Patients with dysphagia should be evaluated frequently for signs of dehydration, and if present, further evaluation of other nutritional deficiencies may be warranted.